kundajelab/atac_dnase_pipelines/bds/chipseq/README.md

 The minimum memory requirement for the pipeline is 8GB, but we recommend to run the pipeline on computers with more than 16GB of memory.
 If you have memory issues, there are two options.
 Try with 2) first and if it doesn't work go 1).
 The difference between those two options is that even single thread jobs will be serialized for 1).

-1) (SLOW BUT STABLE) Turn off parallelization by using the flag "-no_par_job" in command line argument or "NO_PARALLEL_JOB=true" in a configuration file.
+1) (SLOW BUT STABLE) Turn off parallelization by using the flag "-no_par_job" in command line argument or "no_par_job=true" in a configuration file.
 However, individual jobs can still use multiple number of processors so increase the number of threads to speed up the pipeline.

 Example: for desktop with 4 cores
 ```